docksal/docksal/README.md

 ### Memcache settings

-To enable memcache add these settings to your `settings.php` file.
+1. Uncomment the **memcached** service definition section in [`docker-compose.yml`](docker-compose.yml) to start using memcached.

+2. Add the following lines to `settings.php` to point Drupal to the memcached node.
 Replace `</path/to/memcache-module>` with path to [memcache module](https://www.drupal.org/project/memcache) in your project.
 E.g. `sites/all/modules/contrib/memcache`

 ```php
 // Memcache